Edgar Wright: 2018–2023: The Sparks Brothers and Last Night in Soho

-Upcoming projects

-In November 2015, it was announced that Wright would direct and co-write with David Walliams a DreamWorks Animation film centred on "the concept of shadows", that has been in development since 2010.
-Shadows, as the film was known, was to be Wright's animation directorial debut.
-The film has been in development for a long time, changing directors.
-Mark Dindal, who created the film's original story, was involved between 2010 and 2012, was replaced by Alessandro Carloni from 2012 to 2015, and Wright is slated to develop the film.
-Three drafts of script were written but the project is on hold due to staff changes at DreamWorks.

-In March 2020, it was announced that Wright would be directing an adaptation of the book Set My Heart To Five by Simon Stephenson, who will be also writing the screenplay.
-The film follows an android dentist named Jared in the year 2054, as he undergoes an emotional awakening after he is introduced to the world of 80s and 90s movies.
-The film is also set to be produced by Working Title Films and Focus Features.

-On 19 May 2020 it was announced that Wright has formed a production company with longtime collaborators Nira Park, Joe Cornish and Rachel Prior called Complete Fiction.
-That same day, it was reported that the production company had inked a deal with Netflix to tackle adaptations of Lockwood & Co., The Murders of Molly Southbourne, and The City of Brass.
+In 2020 it was announced that Wright had formed a production company with his longtime collaborators Nira Park, Joe Cornish and Rachel Prior, Complete Fiction.
+That same day, it was reported that the production company had signed a deal with Netflix to tackle adaptations of Lockwood & Co., The Murders of Molly Southbourne, and The City of Brass.
 The production company is also set to produce another Netflix original series, albeit one that is under wraps and has several feature films in development with Working Title Films.

-In June 2020, Deadline Hollywood reported that Wright would direct an adaptation of the 2019 novel The Chain by Adrian McKinty for Universal Pictures, with the screenplay written by Jane Goldman.
+In April 2022 Wright was appointed to the British Film Institute's Board of Governors for a four-year term, saying he was "excited to see what I can do to help promote their incredible efforts in curating, preserving, producing and educating".
+In 2023, Wright announced via Twitter that Scott Pilgrim would be returning as an anime adaptation with the film's original actors as the voice cast.
+Scott Pilgrim Takes Off was released on 17 November 2023 for Netflix, with Wright as an executive producer.

+2025–present: The Running Man

-On 19 February 2021, Wright signed on to direct Paramount Pictures' new film adaptation of Stephen King's The Running Man, which will also be a remake of the 1987 film version.
-Wright and Michael Bacall will re-imagine the story for a new audience, with the latter writing the screenplay.
+In February 2021, Wright signed on to direct Paramount Pictures' new film adaptation of Stephen King's The Running Man, which would also be a remake of the 1987 film version, starring Josh Brolin and Glen Powell.
+Wright and Michael Bacall planned to re-imagine the story for a new audience, with Bacall writing the screenplay.

-Other potential projects that Wright has developed include an expansion of his "Don't" fake trailer, adaptations of the TV series The Night Stalker, the book Grasshopper Jungle and the book Fortunately, the Milk, as well as a sequel to Baby Driver.

-Recurring cast-members
+Influences

+Wright stated in The Film That Changed My Life that the film that most influenced him was John Landis's An American Werewolf in London.
+He also mentioned Sam Raimi's Evil Dead II and the Coen brothers' Raising Arizona as films that made him want to be a director.

+Favourite films

+Wright participated in the 2022 Sight and Sound Directors' Poll, which is held once every ten years for contemporary filmmakers to select their ten favourite films in no particular order.
+His selections were: 2001: A Space Odyssey (1968), The Good, the Bad and the Ugly (1966), Psycho (1960), Singin' in the Rain (1951), Don't Look Now (1973), Taxi Driver (1976), Madame de...
+(1953), An American Werewolf in London (1981), Raising Arizona (1987), and Mad Max: Fury Road (2015).